 “This case halts a massive scam that bilked consumers out of millions for useless work-at-home kits and business coaching services,” explained Director of the Bureau of Consumer Protection, Jessica Rich.
 “The defendants duped consumers into thinking they could earn thousands working from home.
 Protecting consumers from such pernicious schemes remains a top priority,” she concluded.

 If you’re not familiar with the FTC’s new bizopp rules, it would be wise to cozy up with the guidelines.
 Violations will cost you a pretty penny – so why not take the time to ensure compliance.

 Speak With An FTC Attorney Today

 Are you in trouble with the Federal Trade Commission?
-Do you need the help of a lawyer who’s successfully helped clients ward off the FTC?
+Do you need the help of a lawyer who has successfully helped clients ward off the FTC?
 If yes, get in touch today.
-Our firm, Kelly / Warner, has been dealing with FTC-related cases for over 5 years.
+Our firm, Kelly / Warner, has been dealing with FTC-related cases for years.
 We know the niche well.
 Get in touch now to begin the conversation.